chiedo/leadership/README.md

 - Being less reactive and more intentional
 - Being more direct (but not reactively so)
 - Focusing on impact over activity
-- Instructing less.
-Guiding more.
+- Instructing less and guiding more

 ## Books